mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean, default: false*

-indicate if date must be retrieved as string (not as date)
+Indicate if date must be retrieved as a string (not as date)

 #### supportBigNumbers

 *boolean, default: false*

-if integer is not in "safe" range, the value will be return as a [Long](https://www.npmjs.com/package/long) object.
+If integer is not in ["safe"](documentation/connection-options.md#support-for-big-integer) range, the value will be return as a [Long](https://www.npmjs.com/package/long) object.

 #### bigNumberStrings

 *boolean, default: false*

-if integer is not in "safe" range, the value will be return as a string
+if integer is not in ["safe"](documentation/connection-options.md#support-for-big-integer) range, the value will be return as a string

 #### typeCast

 *Experimental*

 *function(column, next)*

 If can cast type yourself if needed using option `typeCast`.